WELCOME to your news roundup of the week that was and the week yet to come for your Phoenix Suns.

 Here’s the latest.
 I added the ‘tradable on’ column to show you what’s in the bag.

-Here’s the trade/signing rules between now and end of trade deadline in Feb 2024 (including the trade exceptions you may not know)
+The, Suns, as a secnod apron team, have some limitation, but can still do some intersting things before the trade/signing rules between now and end of trade deadline in Feb 2024 (including the trade exceptions you may not know)

 - CAN aggregate salaries this year, in and out